Lectures and Workshops

 Many Christmas songbooks still credit the hymn to George Frideric Handel, when it should be credited to Lowell Mason, who was born in Medfield, Massachusetts in 1792

-and he died in 1872 and is buried in Orange, New Jersey.
+and he died in 1872 and is buried in New Jersey.

-The confusion began because Mason wrote "Arranged from Handel" at the top of the music since he had selected two passages from Handel's oratorio, MESSIAH, which had appeared in an earlier English version which he used as the basis for his own arrangement.
+The confusion began mainly because Mason wrote "Arranged from Handel" at the top of the music since he had selected two passages from Handel's oratorio, MESSIAH.

-In the hymnbook from 1867, William Bradbury's "Fresh Laurels For The Sabbath School, this Christmas carol is identifed correctrly as -- "Arranged from HANDEL by Dr. L. Mason."
+In the hymnbook from 1867, William Bradbury's "Fresh Laurels For The Sabbath School, this Christmas carol is identified correctly as -- "Arranged from HANDEL by Dr. L. Mason."

 Both passages in "Joy to the world" are from First Part of Handel's MESSIAH.